-Senior Notes.
-On February 12, 2018, the Partnership and our wholly owned subsidiary, TLP Finance Corp, completed the sale of \$300 million of 6.125% senior notes, issued at par and due 2026.
-The senior notes were guaranteed on a senior unsecured basis by each of our wholly owned subsidiaries that guarantee obligations under our revolving credit facility.
+Senior notes.
+On February 12, 2018, the Partnership and our wholly owned subsidiary, TLP Finance Corp., completed the sale of \$300 million of 6.125% senior notes, issued at par and due 2026.
+The senior notes were guaranteed on a senior unsecured basis by each of our 100% owned domestic subsidiaries that guarantee obligations under our revolving credit facility.
 Net proceeds were used to repay indebtedness under our revolving credit facility.

 The senior notes will mature on February 15, 2026.
 Interest on the senior notes is payable semi-annually in arrears on February 15 and August 15 of each year, beginning on August 15, 2018.
-The senior notes are fully and unconditionally guaranteed, jointly and severally, on a senior unsecured basis by each of our existing wholly owned domestic subsidiaries and their future wholly owned domestic subsidiaries, in each case that guarantee obligations under our revolving credit facility.
+The senior notes are fully and unconditionally guaranteed, jointly and severally, on a senior unsecured basis by each of our 100% owned domestic subsidiaries in each case that guarantee obligations under our revolving credit facility.
 The senior notes and the associated guarantees rank equally in right of payment with all of our existing and future unsecured senior indebtedness and senior to all of the Partnership's future subordinated indebtedness.
-The senior notes and the guarantees are effectively subordinated in right of payment to all of the Partnership's existing and future secured debt, including debt under our revolving credit agreement, to the extent of the value of the assets securing such debt, and are structurally subordinated to all liabilities of our subsidiaries (other than Finance Corp.) that do not guarantee the senior notes.
+The senior notes and the guarantees are effectively subordinated in right of payment to all of the Partnership's existing and future secured debt, including debt under our revolving credit facility, to the extent of the value of the assets securing such debt, and are structurally subordinated to all liabilities of our subsidiaries (other than TLP Finance Corp.) that do not guarantee the senior notes.